 The average ACT score for a student admitted to the B.A./M.D. program is a 32 (SAT 1420).

 - Applicants for admission to the B.A./M.D. program must achieve a minimum ACT score of 24 (1160 SAT for exam taken after March 2016).
 (The writing section on both the ACT and SAT is not used.).
 Official test scores need to be received for an application to be processed.

-- Regional and out-of-state residents may submit an ACT score or an SAT score; however, an ACT score is preferred.
+- In-state, Regional and Out-of-state candidates may submit an ACT score or an SAT score.

 - Students applying to the B.A./M.D. program must have taken the ACT and/or SAT for the first time by the November 1 deadline.